 a) case conceptualization, b) awareness of and ability to respond to themes of equity and inclusion, c) ethical practice, d) use of supervision, and e) workplace engagement/case management.
 We also appreciate consideration of areas for growth as we work to ensure our training program meets the needs of potential trainees.

 *Recommendations must be submitted directly from the recommender by fax to 410-617-2001 or email to email@example.com.

-Contact Kourtney Bennett, PhD, Assistant Director for Training with any questions by calling 410-617-2273 or by email at email@example.com.
+For questions about this training program or additional application materials, contact Kourtney Bennett, PhD, Associate Director for Training by calling 410-617-2273 or by email at firstname.lastname@example.org.